Agile product development, powered by AI.

 Why Tracker Boot

-Tobi reviews user stories against agile practices and INVEST criteria to surface what's missing, risky, or unclear, so teams can align faster and start developing right away.
+Tobi reviews user stories against agile practices and INVEST criteria to surface what is missing, risky, or unclear.
+It also slices large stories into smaller, iteration-friendly pieces, so teams can plan and develop faster.

 As a customer signed-in buyer, I can refund the full order a specific line item from the receipt page.